dh0ng/OAuth_Validator/README.md

 # OAuth_Validator
-Validates OAuth is enabled for given credentials Written in Python3
+Validates OAuth is enabled for given credentials.
+Written in Python3

 ### Modules:
 - Requests